 “A tartufaia (piece of land) that produces truffles can be more profitable than a vineyard.
 It’s like winning a lotto if you find a plot of land that’s productive,” Egidio explained, as we walked through the muddy landscape, one that the family tinkers with to make it more conducive for white truffle growth.

 “About 15,000 people have permits to hunt for truffles,” continued Egidio, “but only roughly 200 people find any.”

 Egidio is one of those lucky 200, estimating that he finds about 5 kg (11 pounds) of truffles each year.

 Where in the World?

 - Asti is located in Italy’s Piedmont (Piemonte) region, about 55 km (30 miles) southeast of Turin, and 140 km (85 miles) southwest of Milan.
 High-speed trains link the Piedmont area to Italian tourist meccas such as Rome and Venice.
 See Trenitalia for schedules and prices.

 - We traveled by train from Milan to Asti, and even day-tripped to Turin using Asti as our home-base for 3 out of 4 nights.
-In Asti, we stayed at the La Fabbrica dell’Oro Hotel.
+In Asti, we stayed at the La Fabbrica dell’Oro Hotel (affiliate link).
 We found it to be clean and centrally-located, and we enjoyed our Palio-themed room, as well as all the black & white family photographs in the entryway.
 (The other night, we stayed at a lovely agriturismo in the Monferrato hills.)
-Please note that the first hotel link is an affiliate link.
-(If you make a booking, the price will stay the same to you and I will get a percentage as a commission.)

 - While we found mass transit accessibility to be good in larger cities like Asti and Turin, we were told that public transportation is quite limited in Piemonte’s countryside.
 Locals routinely advised us to rent a car or hire a private driver.